codewithalishakhan/E-Commerce-Customer-Purchase-and-Interaction/README.md

 Order Status: Understand the status of each order, including Completed, In Process, or Cancelled.

-Geographical Analysis: Analyze customer transactions based on their location, represented by the Country column.
+Geographical Analysis: Analyze customer transactions based on location, represented by the Country column.

 Traffic Sources: Investigate the effectiveness of different traffic sources in generating sales, including Organic Search, Paid Advertisement, and Social Media.
 Session Details: Explore user engagement through SessionDuration metrics.